 Mrs. Bugs Bunny: Eh, WHO wears the pants in this family?

-... and immediately lifts up her dress, revealing a pair of MEN'S SLACKS!
+(she immediately lifts up her dress, revealing a pair of men's slacks)

 - The Churidar Kameez & more traditional Salwar Kameez of the Middle East and India are "default" versions of this trope; they retain the appearance and the practicality of the skirt-over-slacks theme, but are not usually worn without the pants, because the tops have two cuts on either side, going up to the waist.
 This actually serves two purposes: one, it gives more freedom of movement, and two: it looks pretty stylish.
 They're also practical in the Middle Eastern and South Asian countries where they're primarily worn; skin covering is essential to prevent sunburn, but the outfit also has to be loose to allow air to circulate.

 - The concept of "bloomers", puffy pants under a skirt, was an attempt to do this in the 19th century.
 But some still found it indecent.
 One early Feminist who tried the style gave it up; according to her every time she gave a speech on women's rights to a male audience they were so busy staring at her ankles they didn't hear a word she said.

-Quite apart from any cultural reason, this was a favourite look of Trinny Woodall of What Not to Wear fame... and one of the few that never did creep into the mainstream of the UK for much of the 2000s.
+- Quite apart from any cultural reason, this was a favourite look of Trinny Woodall of What Not to Wear fame... and one of the few that never did creep into the mainstream of the UK for much of the 2000s.
 T&S got their way about A-line skirts, wedge heels, stretch-sided knee-boots and fitted tshirts.
 This one, assigned usually to tall or short-legged women never convinced anyone.